Faithful-Resource-Pack/Docs/src/routes/pages/moderation/expanded-server-rules.md

 ## Rule 6: Don't Clutter Chats
 *While short tangents are fine, we have multiple channels for a reason, so please use them as intended.
 Spamming random things, including emojis and stickers, or starting a chat chain contributes nothing to a conversation and only causes a mess.*
 <ol>
-    <li><b>Going off-topic</b> - Keep messages/topics to their respective channels, when in doubt use #off-topic.
+    <li><b>Going off-topic</b> - Keep messages/topics to their respective channels; when in doubt use #off-topic.
 This also includes putting memes in #off-topic — when someone is having a discussion, flooding the channel with gifs and videos suddenly can be annoying for the users in question.</li>
     <ol class="lettered">
         <li>Verbal warn everyone involved to move to #off-topic or #memes, if discussion persists use a bot warn.</li>
     </ol>